leogermani/mapasculturais-NetworkView/README.md

 Download and place this plugin inside you plugins folder located at protected/application/plugins and rename its folder to NetworkView.

-Edit your config.php to activate the plugin and inform you Tracking ID:
+Edit your config.php to activate the plugin:

 ```PHP